 WHAT IS YOUR FAVORITE MUSIC DECADE?
 WHY?

-I heard recently that no matter who you are if you were to pick up a guitar and strum it, you would settle into a groove that was popular in your high school years.
+I heard recently that no matter who you are, if you were to pick up a guitar and strum it, you would settle into a groove that was popular in your high school years.
 The rhythm of that period tends to become our defining groove.
 Since every decade has its defining groove, for me, that would be the late 60‘s and early '70‘s.
-It shows because I tend to know more songs from my high school days, than from any other period.
-However, there are some exotic new grooves that represent today, and good songs can work in any groove just as well.
+It shows because I tend to know more songs from my high school days than from any other period.
+However, some exotic new grooves represent today, and good songs can work in any groove just as well.
 “New-Wave” from the '80s has now also become a genre, like heavy metal, country, or classic rock.
-So, we can consider, “First World Calling” as an 80’s New-Wave Rap song.
+So, we can consider “First World Calling” as an 80’s New-Wave Rap song.
 I would love to hear a current Rapper do it.